Look yourself in the mirror and ask yourself:

 There is a significant difference between building your convictions upon integrity and being sincere in your convictions.

-Just about everybody in the world believes that their personal beliefs are the correct ones.
+Just about everybody in the world is absolutely certain that their beliefs are the correct ones.

 When we see certainty in others we call them obstinate.

 When we see it in ourselves we call ourselves faithful.